This topic describes how to connect Identity as a Service (IDaaS) to OpenLDAP and the common operations that you can perform.

 Only synchronization from LDAP to IDaaS is supported.
 Synchronization from IDaaS to LDAP is not supported.

 Scheduled Verification: LDAP does not support queries of incremental data.
-IDaaS automatically synchronizes full data within the LDAP source node every morning.
+IDaaS automatically synchronizes full data under the LDAP source node every morning.

 To synchronize the latest data, you must manually trigger full data synchronization.

-IDaaS supports synchronization protection.
-If more than 30 accounts or more than 10 organizations need to be deleted, the synchronization task is automatically canceled to prevent data from being deleted by mistake.
-We recommend that you adjust the synchronization protection settings based on the enterprise size.
+IDaaS provides synchronization protection.
+When more than 30 accounts or more than 10 organizations need to be deleted, the synchronization task is automatically canceled to prevent data from being accidentally deleted.
+We recommend that you adjust the synchronization protection settings based on the size of your enterprise.

 Failure to import a single data entry does not affect the import of other data entries.